Guide, Updated 18 May 2026

 Compute your absolute pass rate gap

-Look up your home centre and the best rural-cluster centre within 75 minutes drive.
+Look up your home centre and the best rural-tier centre within 75 minutes drive.
 If the gap is under 6 percentage points, stay local.
 If over 6pp, continue to step 3.

 3. 03